Church & State

 Roman Catholicism

 By the time our country was founded, the Vatican’s perfidious meddling in European political affairs had gone on for well over a millennia.
-Reverberations of its corrupt influence still exist within the laws of several nations to this day, most notably Italy, the Philippines, and other countries identifying themselves as Catholic.
+Reverberations of its corrupt influence still exist within the laws of several nations to this day, most notably Italy, the Philippines, and other countries self-identifying as Catholic.

 Even as the US Constitutional Convention was in session, the nascent French Revolution was already beginning to take form.
-Ultimately, its populace rebelled not only against their monarchy, but also the Catholic Church which had controlled the country through its puppet rulers, all to its own devious ends.
+Ultimately, its populace rebelled not only against their clueless monarchy, but also the Catholic Church which had controlled the country through its puppet rulers, all to its own devious ends.
 That horrendous bloodbath began just as the US Constitution was being ratified in 1789 and didn’t end until the end of the Napoleon’s reign in 1815.
-Its resulting Reign of Terror cost the lives of tens of thousands of people throughout the country, not to mention the roughly 5 million lives tragically lost by all sides during the Napoleonic Wars.
+Its resulting Reign of Terror cost the lives of tens of thousands of people throughout the country, not to mention the roughly 5 million lives tragically lost on all sides during the Napoleonic Wars.

 Protestant State Churches